From idea to MVP

 At CXDojo, we primarily focus on the business needs of our clients.

-Every collaboration, we start with a 1-2 day workshop, where we bring our product development team and the client together to understand what's the product, and what we want to achieve.
-It enables us to create a digital strategy for the clients, including MVP releases for testing the product in real market conditions.
+Every collaboration, we start with a 1-2 day workshop, where we bring our product development team and the client together to define the product idea, and what we want to achieve.
+It enables us to map out a custom development strategy for the clients, including MVP releases for testing the product in real market conditions.

-We joined this project at the idea stage - a service that will help travelers to access a list of organic restaurants wherever they are.
+We joined this project at the idea stage – a service that will help travelers to access a list of organic restaurants wherever they are.
 When we stumble upon a challenging idea, we can spend around one week articulating and prototyping our vision.
-Defining all the product details and business goals can significantly reduce costs during the digital product development process.
+Defining all the product details and business goals can significantly reduce costs during the product development process.

-So let's get to it: before proceeding to develop the product requirements document, there was a need to create a restaurant database.
+So let’s get to it: before proceeding to developing the product requirements document, there was a need to create a restaurant database.
 We processed the existing directories with restaurants to compile the initial list of organic restaurants.
 For example, to speed up the process, we automated our approach to data collecting, structured it, and calculated the so-called restaurant organic score.
 In this way, we got a list of organic restaurants in the Bay Area.
 The only thing required from the user was to open the page from this region, and the list of organic restaurants would automatically pull up.
 To process all the data received, we used a WordPress plugin.
 It allowed us to collect statistics as well as prioritize features and product improvements.

 The first outcome was the database of restaurants that needed to be processed.